 The Family Educational Rights and Privacy Act (FERPA) is a federal law designed to protect the privacy of education records.
 During elementary, middle and high school, FERPA rights regarding a child’s education records apply to parents and students.
 For university students, regardless of age, FERPA rights transfer from parents to the student alone.
 This means that parents of UW–Madison students do not automatically have the right to access your student’s records on your own.

 Fortunately, your student has ways of sharing important information with you.
 The quickest, easiest way for parents to receive information about their child’s grades, financial statement, or other student information is for the student to provide it.
 Students can look up information online, print it off, and give or email a copy to their parents.
-Records can be accessed by students in their Student Center, their online hub for personal and enrollment data.
+Unofficial transcripts can be accessed by students in their Student Center, their online hub for personal and enrollment data.
 (Please note that, as part of general security procedures, students are discouraged from sharing their official campus log-in credentials with anyone.)

 The transcript is the officially certified record of the student’s academic history at UW–Madison.
 Only the student can order their transcript.